InnocentThief/Neos.Leaderboard/README.md

 ../api/queststeps/[Guid] | GET | Gets the quest step for the given key ../api/queststeps | POST | Adds or updates the given quest steps ../api/queststeps | DELETE | Deletes the quest step with the given key.
 Not yet implemented.
-../api/queststeps/[Guid]/movedown | POST | Moves the given quest step to the previous position and changes the previous quest step
+../api/queststeps/[Guid]/movedown | POST | Moves the given quest step to the previous position and changes the previous quest step.
+Do not move quest steps when CanReorder is false
-../api/queststeps/[Guid]/moveup | POST | Moves the given quest step to the next position and changes the next quest step ../api/queststepprogressions | POST | Adds a new quest step progression for the given dto
+../api/queststeps/[Guid]/moveup | POST | Moves the given quest step to the next position and changes the next quest step.
+Do not move quest steps when CanReorder is false
+../api/queststepprogressions | POST | Adds a new quest step progression for the given dto

 # Gamemanager (tbd)